About the Foundation

 The Foundation’s Goals

-- Support the Ground Water Protection Council in the fulfillment of its mission to improve government’s role in the protection and conservation of ground water.
+- Support the Ground Water Protection Council in the fulfillment of its mission to improve the protection, conservation, and sustainable use of groundwater.

-- Develop education and outreach initiatives which increase the level of understanding of ground water resources in order to empower citizens to assume ground water protection roles.
+- Develop education and outreach initiatives to increase the level of understanding of groundwater resources.